Pet safety

 Is kale toxic to dogs?

-The ASPCA lists the same toxicity status for dogs as for cats: Kale is mildly toxic to pets.
+Per the ASPCA, Kale (Brassica oleracea var. sabellica) is mildly toxic to dogs.
 Dogs often chew more enthusiastically than cats, so a toxic plant like kale is best removed from the floor and low shelves entirely.

 What happens if my pet eats kale?